Billy Duffy: Playing for Theatre of Hate and Subsequent Formation of The Cult

-After leaving school, Duffy left Manchester when the Studio Sweethearts moved to London, working as a shop assistant at Johnsons in the King's Road.
-The Studio Sweethearts subsequently broke up and Duffy began playing lead guitar part-time with the band Theatre of Hate.
-Shortly after he met Ian Astbury, then frontman/lead vocalist with the Southern Death Cult, who was sufficiently impressed with Duffy's talents that he quit the Southern Death Cult to start a new band with him called Death Cult.
-After releasing two singles, the band shortened its name to the Cult.
-In the Cult's debut single "Spiritwalker", Duffy created a distinctive flanged sound using an then-unfashionable guitar: a mid-1970s Gretsch White Falcon, which later became Duffy's main instrument.
+Shortly after he met Ian Astbury, then frontman/lead vocalist with Southern Death Cult, who was sufficiently impressed with Duffy's talents that he quit Southern Death Cult to start a new band with him called Death Cult.
+After releasing two singles, the band shortened its name to The Cult.
+In The Cult's debut single "Spiritwalker (song)", Duffy created a distinctive flanged sound using a mid-1970s Gretsch White Falcon, which he chose partly due to the influence of Adam and the Ants-Bow Wow Wow guitarist, Matthew Ashman.
+The guitar was Duffy's trademark instrument from his earliest days with Theatre of Hate.
 The Cult's debut album, Dreamtime, was released in 1984, followed in 1985 by Love, which featured the hit "She Sells Sanctuary".